Bacton, Norfolk

+Geography

-The seaside village, whose name is derived from 'Bacca's farm/settlement', is located on the North Norfolk coast between Mundesley (a blue flag beach) and Walcott, Norfolk.
+The seaside village, whose name is derived from 'Bacca's farm/settlement', is located on the North Norfolk coast between Mundesley and Walcott, Norfolk.
 Bacton is known for its very quiet sandy beaches offering miles of walking along the beach and cliffs.
 The England Coast Path passes through the village and also the Paston Way long-distance footpath linking Cromer and North Walsham.

 In the east of the parish can be found the ruined Cluniac Bromholm Priory.

-The civil parish has an area of 9.45 km2 and in the 2001 census had a population of 1,130 in 474 households the population increasing to 1,194 at the 2011 Census.
+The civil parish has an area of 9.45 km2 and at the 2001 census had a population of 1,130 in 474 households, increasing to 1,194 at the 2011 Census.
 For the purposes of local government, the parish falls within the district of North Norfolk.

 Amenities in the village include: a village shop, a hotel, two cafes, a Chinese restaurant and kebab house, as well as a recreation ground.
 In addition there are several caravan parks and estates consisting of privately owned holiday chalets, giving holidaymakers access to the beach.
 During the First World War there was also an airfield located nearby, RAF Bacton.